-Housing and Learning Center program service revenues consist of tenant rent and miscellaneous tenant charges and tuition.
+Housing and Learning Center program service revenues consist of tenant rent, miscellaneous tenant charges and tuition.
 Rental income is recognized as rent becomes due.
 Tuition is recognized during the month the education services are provided and performance obligations satisfied.

 The Organization recognizes contributions when cash, securities or other assets, or an unconditional promise to give is received.
 Unconditional promises to give are recorded at net realizable value if expected to be collected in one year and at net present value if expected to be collected in more than one year.
-As of the March 31, 2020, there was no discount related to promises to give as all are expected to be received within one year.
+As of the March 31, 2021, there was no discount related to promises to give as all are expected to be received within one year.

-Conditional promises to give with a measurable performance or other barrier and a right of return/right or release are not recognized until the conditions on which they depend have been met.
-As of March 31, 2020, the Organization received no advances on conditional promises to give.
+Conditional promises to give with a measurable performance or other barrier and a right of return/right of release are not recognized until the conditions on which they depend have been met.
+As of March 31, 2021, the Organization had refundable advances of \$48,310.